Pomeranian Army

 The Pomeranian Army (Armia Pomorze) was one of the Polish armies defending against the 1939 Invasion of Poland.
-It was officially created on March 23, 1939.
+It was officially created on 23 March 1939.
 Led by General dywizji Władysław Bortnowski, it consisted of 5 infantry divisions, 2 National Defence brigades and 1 cavalry brigade.

 Tasks

 The Army was tasked to defend Toruń and Bydgoszcz from a possible German attack and to carry out delaying actions in the "Polish Corridor" area.

 Operational history

 The Pomorze Army suffered severe losses during the Battle of Tuchola Forest; losing about a third of its strength.
-In retreat towards Warsaw from September 6, it subordinated itself to Army Poznań and took part in the battle of Bzura (September 9–20).
+In retreat towards Warsaw from 6 September, it subordinated itself to Army Poznań and took part in the Battle of Bzura (9–20 September).

 Organization

 The Army was commanded by General Władysław Bortnowski; his chief of staff was Colonel Ignacy Izdebski.

 The composition of the Pomorze Army: